karam-mustafa/apis-generator/README.md

 api generator was developed for [laravel 5.8+](http://laravel.com/) to accelerate your work by building for you new api just a few clicks .

+this package came with base controller which helps to handle some logic and generate response, and we will develop all functions that help developers to reduced development time, and simple interface to manage api creations and view all api you had made before based on credential json file.

 What this package build ?
 -------------------------
 this package auto build :